-When the Head of House and/or the Wellbeing team has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with the Principal team, Leadership team, teachers and Student Support Services.
+When the Head of House and/or Wellbeing Team has sufficient information to understand the circumstances of the alleged bullying and the students involved, several strategies may be implemented to address the behaviour and support affected students in consultation with the Principal Team, Leadership Team, Teachers and Student Support Services.

-There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Whittlesea Secondary College will consider:
+There are several factors that will be considered when determining the most appropriate response to the behaviour.
+When deciding about how to respond to bullying behaviour, Whittlesea Secondary College will consider:

-- the age, maturity and individual circumstances of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context - whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour.
+- the age, maturity and individual circumstances of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context - whether the students engaging in bullying behaviour demonstrates insight or remorse for the behaviour - the alleged motive of the behaviour. - •

-Head of House may implement all, or some of the following responses to bullying behaviours:
+The Head of House may implement all, or some of the following responses to bullying behaviours:

-- Offer wellbeing support, including referral to The Wellbeing Team to: - o the target student or students - the students engaging in the bullying behaviour - o affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
-The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan between the target and student/s. - Prepare a Student Support Plan for the target or the student/s. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours using School Wide Positive Behaviour Support that reinforces school wide expectation. - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.
+- Offer wellbeing support, including referral to The Wellbeing Team to: - the target student or students - the students engaging in the bullying behaviour - affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
+The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied.

+- Facilitate a mediation between some or/all the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a Student Support Group and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan between the target and student/s. - Prepare a Student Support Plan for the target or the student/s. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours using School Wide Positive Behaviour Support that reinforces school wide expectation. - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.